1 You will never run out of people to talk to about your business. There are more than one billion users on Facebook. Even if you just have 500 friends on Facebook and each of them has 500 friends, that is 250,000 potential prospects for your network marketing business.

 # 60 Sometimes we want it more for people than they want it for themselves.
 You can’t drag anyone across the finish line.
 Support everyone, but work with the willing.

-I really enjoyed the book.
+I really enjoyed Network Marketing for Facebook.
 I thought the tips they provided were rock solid, but my favorite part of the book was the success stories.
 They had several chapters where they interviewed successful distributors and found out how they built their network marketing or direct sales business on Facebook.
 There were some real golden nuggets in those stories.

 About the Book